 How I Became A Digital Nomad + Remote Work Resources

 My search was starting to get me down.
 It was frustrating to apply for the few remote jobs out there that I fit the qualifications for.
-Most required much more years of experience than I have as a semi-recent college graduate or were for programming positions I definitely have no knowledge of.
+Most required much more years of experience than I had at the time or were for programming positions I definitely have no knowledge of.
 Eventually, I ended up getting my first phone interview request and I was so psyched.
 I prepped for the interview and thought I did really well.
 Sadly, I found out they weren't moving forward with me, so I was back to the beginning again of just applying.
 I figured maybe it would never end up happening for me.
 In the meantime, I applied to non-remote jobs in New York City.

 Since there's a limited amount of remote jobs and thousands of people trying to get them, you have to find a way to stand out.
 If you're not a designer or can't afford to pay someone to create something for you, sites like Canva have pre-made resume designs to help you get started.
 Employers are probably more likely to look at colorful or well-designed CV than a boring white and black one.
 You will definitely need an online portfolio to show off your web presence and skills.
-I use Squarespace, but there are many free options like Wordpress, Tumblr, Wix, Weebly and others that you can create with.
+I use Squarespace, but there are many free options like Wordpress, Tumblr, Wix, and Weebly.

 As for where to apply for positions?
 There are many sites out there completely dedicated to remote or flexible work, and the following are the ones I used in my search:

 I know there's a lot, but it's worth it to check all of them everyday, even on the weekends, to find something that fits your qualifications.